top of page

 TIP: Chicks are Fragile and are extremely sensitive to temperature variations and environment changes, ESPECIALLY some of the specialty breeds we carry.
 Crested breeds, like Spitzhauben can be VERY sensitive.
 Treat your chicks carefully.

 PICKUP: When you pick up your chicks plan to have them in the car with you holding them in their travel box – not in a trunk.
+Please bring a box or we can provide one ($1/box with pine shavings).
 Have the car a warm ambient temperature, but do NOT BLOW car heat on them.
 Chicks can heatstroke very easily, which can be fatal.
 Go straight home and put them in their brooder.

 BROODER: Do NOT USE A PLASTIC STORAGE TUB.
 These are dangerous for chicks b/c they simply do not have enough space for chicks to escape the heat.
 Chicks get too hot in these and can easily heat stroke out which is fatal if not caught quickly, especially when you are not home or at night.
 You need to have a LARGE area so the chicks can get away from the heat - overheating will kill chicks quickly.
 Chicks can also develop pasty vents if temperature is too hot, which can also be deadly.
 Keep vents clean.
 Too hot/storage tubs is the #1 killer of chicks that we have seen.
 If a chick is very lethargic, its likely too hot.
 Too much heat can kill a chick in just minutes